MT VICTORIA SUMMIT

 Extreme Expedition Hot

 Papua New Guinea has only 12 recognised 4000 meter peaks.
-We know this number is an understatement and we are setting out to expand this list and to open the highlands of Papua New Guinea to adventure travelers.
+We know this number is an underestimation and we are setting out to expand this list and to open the highlands of Papua New Guinea to adventure travelers.
 We were one of the first groups to do the full traverse of Mt Wilhelm (PNG’s highest peak), we were the first to traverse Mt Giluwe (Australasia’s highest volcano) and the first to traverse Mt Kabangama.
 In 2019 we attempted Mt Sarawaget (4121 meters), north of Lae, only to fall short on what had to be one of the toughest traverses any of us had done before.

 Mt Victoria can be seen from the Kokoda Track.
 On a clear morning at Efogi, you can see her summit, glistening.
 There is actually a trail from Mt Victoria to the central part of the Kokoda Track.